 During the construction period your property may even increase in value, even though you have outlaid only the deposit.

-Delayed settlement with an off the plan purchase means the effects of an X factor will happen gradually, increasing the value of your property over time.
-Find out which areas in your city are earmarked for an X factor development over the next decade or so and think about investing in those places.
+Delayed settlement with an off the plan purchase means the effects of an x-factor can happen gradually, increasing the value of your property over time.
+Find out which areas in your city are earmarked for an x-factor development over the next decade or so and consider investing in these areas.